Home Topamax

 Topamax

-Topamax (topiramate) is a drug approved to treat seizures in adults and children and to reduce the frequency of migraine headaches in people 12 years of age and older.
-For the treatment of seizures, Topamax may be used alone or in combination with other medications.
-Johnson & Johnson subsidiary Janssen Pharmaceuticals manufacturers Topamax.
+Topamax (topiramate) is FDA-approved to treat seizures in adults and children and reduce the frequency of migraine headaches in people 12 years of age and older.
+While Topamax is effective, it has potentially serious side effects like eye issues, kidney stones and metabolic acidosis (acid buildup).

 Fact Checked